 William Schary, PhD, Vice President of Clinical and Regulatory Affairs, has extensive experience as a development, clinical and regulatory scientist and biopharmaceutical industry executive.
 He is a former clinical reviewer for the U.S. Food and Drug Administration, has served in senior roles in global clinical and regulatory functions with Abbvie Inc. and Takeda Pharmaceutical Co., and has held executive management positions at a number of biotech companies.
 He has designed and successfully executed drug development plans resulting in the acceptance of global dossiers for investigational products, including approval of more than 20 drug and medicinal products across multiple therapeutic areas.
 He also established the procedures and managed operations of a Phase 1 clinic unit as well as coordinated efforts at academic and commercial research centers for implementation of new drug development and new drug regulatory and quality assurance programs.

 Rob Bent, MS, MBA, Director of Operations, is an experienced entrepreneur and operational leader.
 He holds BS and MS degrees in Food Science from the University of Florida and an MBA from the NYU Stern School of Business.
-After completing graduate research characterizing a novel inhibitor of enzymatic browning in fruits and vegetables, Rob joined Virginia Dare, a leader in the flavor industry, as a wet lab product development scientist.
+After completing graduate research characterizing a novel inhibitor of enzymatic browning in fruits and vegetables, Rob joined Virginia Dare, a leader in the flavor industry, as a wet lab product developer.
 After completing his MBA, Rob moved out of the lab to manage Virginia Dare’s beverage business.
 Rob later co-founded and served as Chief Product Officer for Som Sleep, developing its flagship dietary supplement from concept and spearheading its commercial scale-up and successful nationwide launch.
-In his role at Som Sleep, Rob managed all scientific, regulatory, quality, manufacturing, and logistics operations.